MaharaProject/mahara/htdocs/theme/Readme.md

     * `package.json`
     * `themeconfig.php`
     * `sass/_custom.scss`
-    * `sass/_shame.scss`
     * `sass/style.scss`
+    * `sass/utilities/_theme-variables.scss`

 2. You need to ensure that you override the parent theme's CSS by making sure that `$theme->overrideparentcss` is set to `true` in your new copy of `themeconfig.php`.

 3. Customise the `displayname` to something more meaningful.
 This name is shown in the theme selection drop-down menu in the administration of your site as well as the user settings page if you allow your users to change their browse theme.

-4. If you want to override variables (colours, fonts, etc), you should copy the following files from the __raw__ folder into you new theme (create the` utilities` directory in the `sass` folder to put them in):
+4. You can quickly change the basic colouring of the site by editing the values of the variables in `sass/utilities/_theme-variables.scss`.
+If you want to override more variables than just the basic theme colours (specific element colours, fonts, etc), you should copy the following files from the __raw__ folder into you new theme (put them in the` utilities` directory in the `sass` folder):
     * `sass/utilities/_bootstrap-variables.scss` - the original variables file from Bootstrap.
-Here you can assign your brand variables to Bootstrap's component-based variables.
+Here you can assign your theme variables to Bootstrap's component-based variables.
-    * `sass/utilities/_brand-variables.scss` - for brand colour definitions.
     * `sass/utilities/_custom-variables.scss` - like the Bootstrap's variables file but for custom components.

     Now you need to edit your `sass/style.scss` to point at your theme's copies of these files.
 For any file that you have copied, you need to change the start of the path from `../../raw/sass/utilities/` to `utilities/`.

-5. `_custom.scss` and `_shame.scss` are optional.
-See the comments at the top of them for what you might use them.
-If you don't want to use them, delete your new copies and remember to remove the reference to them from `style.scss`!
+5. `_custom.scss` is optional.
+It is a place for any small bits of CSS that don't warrant creating a new file to include, or for custom overrides of the existing components.
+If you don't want to use it, delete your new copy and remember to remove the reference to it from `style.scss`!

 6. You need to already have NodeJS set up to be able to complete this step.
 If you don't (or if you aren't sure that you do), follow the [NodeJS set-up](#nodejs) instructions in the [Mahara developers](#mahara-developer-guide) portion of this readme file first.